fogfish/dynamo/example/relational/README.md

 * As a reader I want to lookup articles titles for given keyword ...
 * As a reader I want to lookup articles titles written by the author for given keyword ...
 * As a reader I want to lookup all keywords of the article ...
-* As a reader I want to lookup all articles for given subject in chronological order ...
+* As a reader I want to lookup all articles for given category in chronological order ...

 The list of access pattern for real application looks complicated at times.
 This example, represents all I/O patterns solvable with `dynamo` library and reflect real production challenges.